 Build Internal Expertise

-No matter what type of system your organization uses, from in-person training to pure eLearning, your team members will have questions.
+Your team members will have questions no matter what type of system your organization uses, from in-person training to pure eLearning.
 Those are best answered by people they regard as trained experts.
 By training your internal team members, you also help to ensure that employees can seek answers from people with whom they are already familiar rather than outside experts who may be less approachable.

 Corporate Culture Specific

-Training the trainer is also an important consideration for ensuring that your corporate culture is supported.
+Training the trainer is also essential for ensuring your corporate culture is supported.
 If you brought in outside trainers to help your team, the training might be technically accurate, but it would not necessarily be branded to match your organization.
-This dissonance between your corporate culture and the training being provided can create a rift that prevents learners from retaining some of the information being taught or even cause them to fail to appreciate how a particular topic connects with your organization.
+This dissonance between your corporate culture and the training provided can create a rift that prevents learners from retaining some of the information being taught or even causes them to fail to appreciate how a particular topic connects with your organization.
 By training the trainers within your organization, you ensure that this does not happen.
 Your subject matter experts are also experts in your corporate culture and understand your brand, its personality, and everything else.

 Build a Training Team

-In some cases, it may be necessary to create an internal team of training experts.
-A train-the-trainer module or program can give key talent within your organization the skills and training necessary to become primary trainers in their own right.
+In some cases, creating an internal team of training experts may be necessary.
+A train-the-trainer module or program can give key talent within your organization the skills and training required to become primary trainers in their own right.
 This goes beyond their area of expertise.

 Save Money

-Train the trainer models allow you to save more than just time.
+Train the trainer models, which allow you to save more than just time.
 You can also save money.
 Rather than paying for multiple outside trainers, arranging for venues, and the like, you only need to pay for your trainers to train.
-Then, they can provide training to your employees on your own terms.
+Then, they can provide training to your employees on your terms.

 Seamless Delivery

 With the right learning management system, you can deliver train-the-trainer concepts seamlessly.
-It even enables you to use video, provide real-time feedback on performance, and allows you to record and save training information for reference down the road.
+It even enables you to use video, provide real-time feedback on performance, and record and save training information for reference.

 Finding Trainers in the First Place

-Of course, a train-the-trainer program is of no use if you haven’t yet identified the talent within your organization who needs to be trained.
+Of course, a train-the-trainer program is useless if you haven’t identified the talent within your organization who needs training.
 Not all individuals are well-suited for a training role, even if they are subject matter experts.
 So, how do you ensure that you’ve made the right choice?

 It goes beyond the area of expertise.
-You need people with whom your employees are already familiar and those who have at least some degree of authority with your team members.
+You need people with whom your employees are already familiar and those with at least some authority with your team members.
 Other things that help make an individual better suited to being a trainer include the following:

-- Experience in Leading: Training is not necessarily leading, but those who have experience leading meetings and other gatherings often do better as trainers.
+• Experience in Leading: Training is not necessarily leading, but those with experience leading meetings and other gatherings often do better as trainers.

-- Consider Organizers: Don’t limit yourself to just those who have led meetings.
-Also, consider employees and team members who have experience organizing events.
-These skills can be invaluable for trainers, particularly those who are training large numbers of other employees.
+• Consider Organizers: Don’t limit yourself to those who have led meetings.
+Also, employees and team members with experience organizing events should be considered.
+These skills can be invaluable for trainers, particularly those training many other employees.

-- Committed: It does you little good to choose a trainer and get them into the program if they are not going to be committed to it.
-Any number of things could pop up that derail their ability to see things through, but make sure that your trainers are committed to the project.
+• Committed: It does you little good to choose a trainer and get them into the program if they are not committed to it.
+Any number of things could derail their ability to see things through, but make sure that your trainers are committed to the project.

-- Willingness to Fail: Training the trainer is not a once-and-done thing.
+• Willingness to Fail: Training the trainer is not a once-and-done thing.
 It’s a process.
 It’s also probably pretty unfamiliar to your trainers, even if they have some previous training experience.
-They need to be willing to experiment and fail in order to see growth.
+They need to be willing to experiment and fail to see growth.
 If they are unwilling to accept the possibility of mistakes, they probably aren’t the right candidates for this program.

 Conclusion

-Ultimately, train the trainer capabilities are invaluable for businesses of all sizes in all industries.
-These features can save you time and money while building a stronger organization, and a more connected team and ensure that training is delivered in accordance with your brand and corporate culture.
+Ultimately, training the trainer’s capabilities is invaluable for businesses of all sizes and industries.
+These features can save you time and money while building a stronger organization and a more connected team and ensure that training is delivered following your brand and corporate culture.
 However, not everyone is a good fit for train-the-trainer programming.
 Make sure you’ve chosen your trainers with care.